With hacking an ever increasing issue online, below are some tips on how to keep your account secure.

 A CoinCorner employee will never ask you for your password, so please never disclose your password to anyone.

 Adding an extra layer of security to your account, two-factor authentication (or 2FA for short) gives you the edge in keeping your account secure.
 Google Authenticator is a software-based authenticator that randomly generates a 6 digit numeric code every 30 seconds.
-With this enabled on your account anyone accessing it will need to have access to your device along with knowing your email address and password.
+With this enabled on your account anyone accessing it will need to have access to the device Google Authenticator is installed on along with your email address and password.

 You can enable account notification emails in your Settings that will send you an automated email whenever one of the following actions is performed on your account: